adaptive-enforcement-lab/readability/docs/getting-started/docker.md

 # Docker

+Run Readability using Docker.
+No installation needed.
+Works the same on every machine.

+**Why choose Docker:**

+- No local setup required
+- Works on any system
+- Pin to specific versions
+- Security verified with signed images
+- Supports Intel and ARM processors

-Run the readability CLI using Docker.
-The image is available from GitHub Container Registry.
+Pull the official image from GitHub Container Registry.

-!!! tip "Multi-Architecture Support"
-    The image works on both Intel/AMD (`linux/amd64`) and ARM (`linux/arm64`) systems.
-Docker picks the right one for you.

 ## Quick Start